neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App-gcloud.md

 ---
 layout: post
-title:  Instance Segmentation Web App on Google Cloud
+title:  Instance Segmentation on Google Cloud
 ---

-Reducing the Memory required for inference
+Various hacks that helped me deploy an instance segmentation web app to google cloud inexpensively

 Machine Learning Models are memory intensive.
-Even for running inference my [current web app](https://spiyer99.github.io/Detectron2-Web-App/) at least 1 GB of memory.
+My [current web app](https://spiyer99.github.io/Detectron2-Web-App/) consumes at least 1GB of memory at least.
 That makes it difficult to deploy to the cloud.

-When deploying to google cloud I kept running into this issue.
-[Out of memory error].
+I kept seeing the dreaded [out of memory error](https://en.wikipedia.org/wiki/Out_of_memory), when deploying to the cloud.

 The immediate solution that comes to mind is increasing the memory of the VM instance.
 But I'd rather not spend more money that I have to.
 This is a side project, after all.